 - If you feel your child’s self-esteem is being adversely affected by teasing and #bullying, discuss available treatment options with your orthodontist in private during your first visit or supervisory appointment. #Early orthodontic treatment can address the problem at hand, with the understanding that full orthodontic treatment may again be required after all the permanent teeth erupt.

-Our goal at Mary Kay Becher Orthodontics is to address the personalized needs of any patient at any age.
-Contact our office for a complimentary smile evaluation and let us help you determine how we can best help you and your child who is a victim of bullying or teasing.
+Our goal at Becher & Gil Orthodontics is to address the personalized needs of any patient at any age.
+Contact our office for a complimentary smile evaluation and let us help you determine how we can best help you and your child.